isotopp/isotopp.github.io/_posts/2020-08-18-mysql-character-sets.md

 For example, the collation latin1_german1_ci represents "Köhntopp" internally as "kohntopp" and uses this internal represenation to compare it to other strings or sort it.
 But in storage we always find the original string, "Köhntopp".

-There is a second german language collation, latin1_german2_ci, which interally writes "Köhntopp" as "koehntopp" to compare and sort - but it will also save the same "Köhntopp" to disk.
+There is a second german language collation, latin1_german2_ci, which internally writes "Köhntopp" as "koehntopp" to compare and sort - but it will also save the same "Köhntopp" to disk.

 ## The variants of Unicode and Unicode encoding